MoSadie/MoSadie.github.io/index.md

 # Favorite Projects (that I worked on)

 - [EffectMC](https://github.com/MoSadie/EffectMC): A Minecraft mod and Elgato Stream Deck plugin that allows special effects to occur in-game with the push of a button.
 For example, a user can mimic a text chat, seamlessly join a server, and play any sound.
 Also supports custom triggers using HTML requests.
 - [Berners Love You](https://berners.mosadie.com): Often shortened to `Berners`.
-During COVID-19, I recognized a social/emotional and stress-relieving tool designed for a family member.
+During COVID-19, I recognized a social/emotional need and designed a stress-relieving tool for a family member.
 From this project, I learned how to dynamically embed content from social media.
 - [ExponentialPower](https://github.com/MoSadie/ExponentialPower): This Minecraft mod generates energy, through an exponential formula, that can be stored and used by other mods.
 From this mod, I learned how to interact with third-party APIs.
 - [PracticeFMS](https://github.com/MoSadie/PracticeFMS): I designed and created a tool for my [FRC](https://www.firstinspires.org/robotics/frc) team allowing them to emulate a competition field management system.
 The team practiced driving the robot in a realistic manner; including connecting the driving computers and realistic match timers.